increasing your chocolate knowledge

 increasing your chocolate knowledge will help you make better decisions

 Readers continue to ask me for explanations on various basics about the world of chocolate and cacao, so I’ve prepared a list for you here, which is an excerpt from Chapter One of volume I of Chocolatour: A Quest for the World’s Best Chocolate.
-If you don’t already have a copy of this award-winning book, you can purchase a hardcopy or e-copy directly from me here.
+If you don’t already have a copy of this award-winning book, you can purchase a physical copy or e-copy directly from me here.

 chocolate-knowledge